charlesb/HDP-workshop/README.md

 **Exercise:** Retrieve the number of connections per origin

-*tip:* Limit the connections to 100 as the cluster is a small sandbox
+*tip:* Limit the number of logs to 100 as the cluster is a small sandbox

 ```sql
 SELECT country_name, count(ip) as connections